shaisachs/the-check/beat-outline.md

 Non-coercive pairing

-21. Closing gesture
+21. Closing gesture (less heavy-handed, more natural)

-The printer spits out a receipt.
+The printer chugs and spits out a receipt for their lunch.
-Frankie reads it, smiles.

-She hands it to Mathi and Alma.

-Suggested Match: each other (again).
-Project: keep going.

-Light, warm, understated.

-22. Final note

-A subtle callback to Johnny:

-Frankie touches his old mug

-Or a photo on the wall

-Or a line in his handwriting on a recipe card
-Nothing explicit.

-The magic continues because people use it kindly.
+Frankie drops it off without comment.

+Mathi glances at it, expecting the total — but there’s an extra line, small and almost incidental:

+“Good team.”

+No names.
+No imperative.
+No “suggested match.”
+Just a quiet affirmation, as if the system is noticing what’s already true.

+They share a grin, or maybe they don’t.
+They simply keep working.

+The magic remains understated and human-aligned: never prescriptive, just observant.